A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Rethinking and New Framework

-The main difference between time-series and image latent diffusion models is the architecture of decoder $\mathbf{f}^{\mathrm{dec}}$.
-Image decoders (e.g., U-net~\citep{ronneberger2015u}) are commonly a feedforward neural network (FNN)~\citep{svozil1997introduction} that contains many layers of CNN~\citep{krizhevsky2012imagenet}, self-attention~\citep{NIPS2017_3f5ee243}, and MLP~\citep{lu2017expressive}, mapping latent variable $\mathbf{z}$ to the image $\mathbf{X} \in \mathbb{R}^{D \times D}$.
-Since variable $\mathbf{z}$ is the only input to the image decoder $\mathbf{f}^{\mathrm{dec}}$, it is unlikely to be ignored.
-Indeed, image latent diffusion consistently performs well in practice~\cite{rombach2022high} and is rarely reported with the problem of \textit{posterior collapse}.
+Latent diffusion is primarily designed for image generation, with U-net~\citep{ronneberger2015u} as the backbone, which consists of many layers of feedforward neural networks (FNN)~\citep{svozil1997introduction}.
+For example, convolution neural networks (CNN)~\citep{krizhevsky2012imagenet}, self-attention~\citep{NIPS2017_3f5ee243}, and MLP~\citep{lu2017expressive}. \textit{These FNN layers are highly sensitive to the input variables, so the original design of latent diffusion lacks a mechanism to address the possible insensitivity}, which is the case of time-series decoder.

-\begin{mdframed}[leftmargin=0pt, rightmargin=0pt, innerleftmargin=10pt, innerrightmargin=10pt, skipbelow=0pt] \textbf{\emph{Takeaway}}: The improper design of latent diffusion results in one cause of \textit{posterior collapse}: regularization term $\mathrm{D}_{\mathrm{KL}}(\cdot)$, which also limits the form of prior distribution $p^{\mathrm{prior}}(\mathbf{z})$.
-The recurrent structure of time-series decoder $\mathbf{f}^{\mathrm{dec}}$ is also a key cause. \end{mdframed}
+\begin{mdframed}[leftmargin=0pt, rightmargin=0pt, innerleftmargin=10pt, innerrightmargin=10pt, skipbelow=0pt] \textbf{\emph{Takeaway}}: The improper design of latent diffusion is the root cause of \textit{posterior collapse}, which results in the avoidable KL-divergence regularization, limits the form of prior distribution $p^{\mathrm{prior}}(\mathbf{z})$, and lacks a mechanism to handle the insensitive decoder. \end{mdframed}